paimpozhil/dPanel/README.md

 #dPanel

-We are creating  a very light weight simple control panel for our own use to 100s of websites hosted on cPanel into Docker based environment.
+We are creating  a very light weight simple control panel for our own use to migrate 100s of websites hosted on cPanel into Docker based environment.

 Docker gets many things right where the cPanel fails..